Gong vs. Salesforce

 Gong starts with the conversation.

-It captures what actually happened between a seller and a buyer (the words, the tone, the objections, the commitments) and works backward to update records, surface risks, and coach behavior.
+It captures what actually happened between a seller and a buyer: the words, the tone, the objections, the commitments.
+Then it works backward to update records, surface risks, and coach behavior.
 The philosophy: CRM data reflects what reps choose to log.
 Conversation data reflects reality.

 ZoomInfo addresses a different gap.

-Before any conversation happens, before any CRM record exists, revenue teams need to know who to target, how to reach them, and when they're in-market.
+Before any conversation happens, before any CRM record exists, revenue teams need to know who to target, how to reach them, and when they are in-market.
 ZoomInfo's data and intent signals sit upstream of both platforms, feeding them with the intelligence that makes everything downstream work better.

 Conversation intelligence: Gong's defining strength